davea42/searchgnucash/README.md

 Use the version in this directory, copy to $HOME, and update to match your situation.

+Python3 defaults to UTF-8 characters so the content is not restricted to ASCII.

 An actual gnucash data file consists of gzip'd xml.
-Amounts in the file are expressed (in the xml) as rational numbers such as   <value>1123/100</value> meaning USD11.23 here (applicable to US Dollars or any currency with 100 'pennies' per basic unit, dollars here).
+Amounts in the file are expressed (in the xml) as rational numbers such as   <value>1123/100</value> meaning USD11.23 here (applicable to US Dollars or any currency with 100 'pennies' per basic unit).
 This approach GnuCash has taken lends itself to any currency, though the programs here are expecting USD values.

-Since all is plain text xml one can copy or move a GnuCash file to any other machine without any problems.
+See the function 'stdval()' in searchgnucash.py, the only place where the issue arises.

 We internally treat the values as floating point.
-Note that python3 floating point values can accommodate extraordinarily large (arbitrarily large?) values without loss.
+Note that python3 floating point can accommodate extraordinarily large (arbitrarily large?) values without loss.

+Since the gnucash data file is plain text xml one can copy or move a GnuCash file to any other machine (of any endianness) without problems.

 ## searchgnucash

 This is the command line program, it produces text output.
-It produces selected results in a pleasant human-readable format.
+It produces results in a pleasant human-readable format.

 It uses $HOME/searchgnucash.conf to find a default GnuCash file to read, but one can use the -f option to name another file to read.

-To see the available options:
+To see all the available options:

     searchgnucash -h